 Here you will find a list and explanation of all projects currently under development by, or in association with, BCAG.

-The projects included on this page are funded from a number of different sources.
-Funding sources include the State Transportation Improvement Program (STIP), State Highway Operations and Protection Program (SHOPP), the Congestion Mitigation and Air Quality Program (CMAQ), and the Public Lands Highway Program.
-CLICK HERE for a list and description of these and other funding sources.
+The projects included in this mapping effort are funded from a number of different sources.
+Funding sources include the State Transportation Improvement Program (STIP), State Highway Operations and Protection Program (SHOPP), the Congestion Mitigation and Air Quality Program (CMAQ), Highway Safety Improvement Program (HSIP), Highway Bridge Program (HBP) and the Active Transportation Program (ATP).

 In 1988, after several years of planning and studies to determine the best way to develop a four lane highway facility from Sacramento to Chico, the California Transportation Commission (CTC) with support from Caltrans District 3 and BCAG determined State Route 70 would be the focus route to establish the four lane connection.
 The State Route 70 Corridor Project is a multi-year nearly $400 million investment focused on completing the remaining 27 miles between the cities of Oroville and Marysville.
 BCAG served as the lead agency for the approval of a California Environmental Quality Act (CEQA) Initial Study/Mitigated Negative Declaration (IS/MND) for the first two segments of improvements.
 Segment 1 (Ophir Road to Palermo Road) is expected to be under construction in the Spring and Summer of 2019.
 Segment 2 (Palermo Road to Cox Lane) is expected to be under construction in the Spring and summer of 2020.
 More information about the projects along State Route 70 can be obtained by clicking the link on the left.